-Main Campus is the center of our student life, and this plan seeks to further strengthen student engagement.
-Through incremental renewal.
-Lancelot Thompson Student Union will continue to be the focus of student life. with newly renovated student meeting, service and gathering spaces.
-Our first dedicated outdoor recreational complex, adjacent to the residential neighborhood on the southwest edge of campus, will boost participation in club teams and recreational leagues.
-We will consolidate all athletics competition facilities into a compact athletics neighborhood on Main Campus, further boosting on-campus energy and Rocket pride.

-New on-campus apartments at Dorr Street and Secor Road, a complete overhaul of Parks Tower and the removal of Carter Hall will make our residence halls more attractive. benefiting recruitment and retention.
+The Main Campus is the center of our student life and this plan seeks to further strengthen student engagement.
+Through incremental renovation, the Lance Thompson Student Union will continue to be the focus of student life, with newly-renovated student meeting, service and gathering spaces.
+Our first dedicated outdoor recreational complex. adjacent to the residential neighborhood on the southwest edge of campus, will boost participation in club teams and recreational leagues.
+All athletic competition facilities will be consolidated into a compact athletic neighborhood on the Main Campus, further boosting on-campus energy and Rocket pride.
+New on-campus apartments at Dorr Street and Secor Road, a complete renovation of Parks Tower, and the removal of Carter Hall will make our residence halls more attractive. benefiting recruitment and retention.
 Students will increasingly want to live on campus since the University will offer a larger continuum of residential options.
 The restaurants and coffee shops at the expanded Dorr Street Gateway will provide a gathering place and social hub for the residents of the southwest residential neighborhood.